Adlink-ROS/roscube-doc/scenario/time_sync/synchronization.rst

 We has provided a daemon to tigger camera with external signal for **Frame Synchronization**.

-* MTi 670/680 with SyncOut ⇒ Send 1 PPS
+* MTi 670/680 with SyncOut ⇒ Send 1 PPS (external signal) ⇒ connect GPIO of RQX-58G and Lidar
-* ROScube X with mraa ⇒ GPIO ⇒ Trigger ISR + Camera
+* RQX-58G with mraa ⇒ GPIO ⇒ receive 1 PPS for ISR and trigger camera

 Interfacing
 ^^^^^^^^^^^